 Reaching Our Cognitive Keystones

-To be considered for the R.O.C.K. program, an academic evaluation and an IRI (informal reading inventory) along with a current Student Service Plan (S.S.P.) must be prepared and reviewed by the R.O.C.K. committee.
-The committee will then meet with Parents to discuss and implement the student's service plan (S.S.P.).
+To be considered for the ROCK program, an academic evaluation and an IRI (Informal Reading Inventory) along with a current Student Service Plan (SSP) must be prepared and reviewed by the ROCK committee.
+The committee will meet with parents to discuss and implement the student's service plan (SSP).

-Students under the R.O.C.K. program are offered additional support in the classroom.
-This service includes, but is not limited to, weekly reading groups, one-on-one support in the general classroom (different from tutoring) to be determined by the student's academic needs and based on teacher recommendation.
+Students under the ROCK program are offered additional support in the classroom.
+This service includes, but is not limited to, weekly reading groups, one-on-one support in the general classroom (different from tutoring) to be determined by the student's academic needs and based on teacher's recommendation.

-Upon entering the program, a R.O.C.K. meeting is conducted with parents and student to discuss classroom and home expectations and define an achievable academic goal(s) that will help the student reach academic success in the classroom and at home.
+Upon entering the program, a ROCK meeting is conducted with parents and students to discuss classroom and home expectations and define an achievable academic goal(s) that will help the student achieve academic success in the classroom and at home.